 In any event Paradise Kawasaki is housed in a renovated building a short distance from Kawasaki Station.
 There is some neon signage out front that looks like something from the movie Scarface or at least the period and place in which most of that movie was set.

 Inside there are places to greet customers and another for them to sit down while lineups are presented.
 I am not an absolute expert on the subject of soaplands in Japan but I do not know of any other place that offers lineups of the available staff to customers.
 That is something common at Bangkok oily massage parlors but as far as I know places in Japan usually require customers to select from heavily edited photographs or in at least one case some names carved in Kanji into wood blocks.

-The Paradise website is in English and it contains both a map and a video showing customers how to access the shop.
+The Paradise websites are in English and it contains maps and videos showing customers how to access the shops.
 This must be a big help to people unable to read the Japanese language.
 It is clear the people behind Paradise really thought out their plans before launching their new endeavor.